broadinstitute/longbow/docs/commands/segment.md

   Segment pre-annotated reads from an input BAM file.

 Options:
+  -v, --verbosity LVL             Either CRITICAL, ERROR, WARNING, INFO or
+                                  DEBUG
-  -v, --verbosity LVL        Either CRITICAL, ERROR, WARNING, INFO or DEBUG -t, --threads INTEGER      number of threads to use (0 for all)  [default:
+  -t, --threads INTEGER           number of threads to use (0 for all)
-                             11]
+                                  [default: 7]
+  -o, --output-bam PATH           segment-annotated bam output  [default:
+                                  stdout]

-  -o, --output-bam PATH      segment-annotated bam output  [default: stdout] -s, --do-simple-splitting  Do splitting of reads based on splitter
+  -s, --do-simple-splitting       DEPRECATED.
+Do splitting of reads based on
-                             delimiters, rather than whole array structure.
+                                  splitter delimiters, rather than whole array
-                             This splitting will cause delimiter sequences to be repeated in each read they bound.
+                                  structure.
+This splitting will cause
+                                  delimiter sequences to be repeated in each read they bound.
+This is now the default setting, and this flag has been DEPRECATED.
+  -b, --create-barcode-conf-file  Create a barcode confidence score file based
+                                  on the barcodes in the given model.
+This only applies for models that have
+                                  annotation_segments where one such segment

-  -m, --model TEXT           The model to use for annotation.
-If the given
-                             value is a pre-configured model name, then that model will be used.
+                                  is annotated into the raw barcode field (CR) -m, --model TEXT                The model to use for annotation.
+If the given value is a pre-configured model name, then that model will be used.
 Otherwise, the given value will be treated as a file name and Longbow will attempt to read in the file and create a LibraryModel from it.
-Longbow will assume the contents are the configuration of a LibraryModel as per LibraryModel.to_json().  [default: mas15]
+                                  Longbow will assume the contents are the configuration of a LibraryModel as per
+                                  LibraryModel.to_json().  [default: mas15]
   --help                          Show this message and exit.
 ```

 ## Example